Annie Bourbonnais is leading the Marine Stable Isotope Biogeochemistry Laboratory at USC.

 Holly graduated from University of Connecticut with a B.S. in Marine Science with a minor in Chemistry in May of 2017.
 After graduation, she began working in Dr. Julie Granger's lab as a research technician where she researched the δ O to δ N relationship during nitrate consumption in different aquatic environments, and maintained in situ equipment in a local cove, and assisted in sampling trips in the Pawcatuck River over the summer of 2017.
 She also participated in the GO-SHIP line IO7N cruise, running closed cell alkalinity titrations and collecting samples for University of Miami RSMAS.
 During her undergraduate studies she participated in a SEA Semester, which was a transatlantic crossing focusing on climate change and the global carbon cycle, as well as an independent study about organic alkalinity in wetlands.
 Under Dr. Bourbonnais, her research will focus on nitrous oxide in the water column and sediment in the Arctic.

 Darcy is an undergraduate student at the University of South Carolina, pursing a B.S in Marine Science with a minor in geography.
 She plans to apply to a graduate school in 2021, where she hopes to study chemical or biological oceanography.
-During her internship in the Bourbonnais lab, she will be introduced to different chemical methods to analyze nutrients and stable isotopes of nitrogen species in marine environments.
+During her internship in the Bourbonnais lab, she was introduced to different chemical methods to analyze nutrients and stable isotopes of nitrogen species in marine environments.
+She used a membrane inlet mass spectrometer to measure dissolved gases in seawater collected in the Arctic and Southern Oceans.

 Olivia Melissa Shugart